stevenao/activitystrea.ms/README.md

 Returns the value of the `http://www.w3.org/ns/activitystreams#totalItems` property.
 The value will either be `undefined` or a numeric integer greater than or equal to zero.

-#### Property: `as.models.Collection.prototype.itemsPerPage`

-Returns the value of the `http://www.w3.org/ns/activitystreams#itemsPerPage` property.
-The value will either be `undefined` or a numeric integer greater than or equal to zero.

 #### Property: `as.models.Collection.prototype.current`

 Returns the value of the `http://www.w3.org/ns/activitystreams#current` property.
-The value will either be `undefined` or a `as.models.Base` instance.

-#### Property: `as.models.Collection.prototype.next`

-Returns the value of the `http://www.w3.org/ns/activitystreams#next` property.
-The value will either be `undefined` or a `as.models.Base` instance.

-#### Property: `as.models.Collection.prototype.prev`

-Returns the value of the `http://www.w3.org/ns/activitystreams#prev` property.
 The value will either be `undefined` or a `as.models.Base` instance.

 #### Property: `as.models.Collection.prototype.last`